Disappearance of Cheryl Grimmer: Arrest of suspect and court proceedings

 The defendant appeared via video link at the Supreme Court of New South Wales on 7 September 2018, and spoke only to confirm his name and enter a not guilty plea.
 His trial was due to occur in the same court in May 2019, but a judge declared a key piece of evidence inadmissible, being that the confession was not obtained in the presence of a parent or guardian (which at the time was not a requirement but the judge ruled that it be applied retroactively), leading to the prosecution dropping the charge against the suspect in February 2019.

-Naming of suspect in the New South Wales Legislative Council
+Developments following the court case

+An inquiry into unsolved murders and long-term missing persons cases was established on 15 October 2025 by the Parliament of New South Wales.
+The inquiry would be looking at cases from 1965-2010 within New South Wales.
+Cheryl Grimmer's case was named alongside others in the terms of reference for the inquiry, with members being asked to consider if the criminal justice system had impacted the delivery of justice to families.

 On 23 October 2025, the previously-charged suspect - known by the pseudonym "Mercury" - was named in the New South Wales Legislative Council under parliamentary privilege.
-It followed a ultimatum the previous week from Grimmer's family to "Mercury" to either admit guilt for Cheryl's murder, or explain how he knew details of the crime that had not been made public at the time of his 1971 confession.
+It followed an ultimatum the previous week from Grimmer's family to "Mercury" to either admit guilt for Cheryl's murder, or explain how he knew details of the crime that had not been made public at the time of his 1971 confession.
 Council member Jeremy Buckingham named "Mercury", read out the confession, and called for a new investigation into the case.

+In February 2026, Sally Dowling, the serving Director of Public Prosecutions, announced her office would be conducting a special review into the case.
+This was despite the case being past the normal time limit that families are allotted to request a review.